 By the time we get to a customers’ house, they have usually tried a lot of their own pest control methods, so we have a pretty good grasp of what doesn’t work.
-I understand trying to save a few bucks and I can also understand the allure of setting off flea bombs in your house.
+I understand trying to save a few bucks, and I can also understand the allure of setting off flea bombs in your house.
 It seems like it should work, fumigating your home to get to every nook and cranny, killing everything, right?
-Only, they really do not work the way that you think they do.
-Here are some reasons why they will not only be ineffective, but actually counterproductive.
+Only, they do not work the way that you think they do.
+Here are some reasons why they will be not only ineffective but also counterproductive.

 #1- They have hardly any residual effect.

-If the flea bomb gets a direct hit on your pests, it will probably kill them, but otherwise it will not.
+If the flea bomb gets a direct hit on your pests, it will probably kill them, but otherwise, it will not.
 If you were to read the label on some of the pest control products at the store, you would hear claims of products lasting for up to 12 months.
 Unfortunately, this is just about impossible, especially for flea bombs.
-Flea fumigates actually have hardly any residual at all, meaning all those eggs in tight places are not effected one bit.
+Flea fumigates hardly any residual at all, meaning all those eggs in tight places are not affected one bit.

 #2- It works more like a repellent.

-If you have ever went camping, you probably applied some kind of pest repellent to your body to keep the bug bites away.
-It doesn’t actually kill the pests, but it just repels them.
+If you have ever gone camping, you probably applied some pest repellent to your body to keep the bug bites away.
+It doesn’t kill the pests, but it just repels them.
 Flea bombs work much the same way.
-The product inside of them can actually just move the fleas deeper into their hiding places or spread them to other areas of the home, thus being counterproductive.
+The product inside of them can actually move the fleas deeper into their hiding places or spread them to other areas of the home, thus being counterproductive.

 #3- They are just plain gross.

-Doesn’t the thought of spraying pesticides all over your home kind of gross you out?
+Doesn’t the thought of spraying pesticides all over your home gross you out?
 It should.
-Having a sticky chemical all over your house just does not seem the safest thing you can do for your home.
+Having a sticky chemical all over your house does not seem the safest thing you can do for your home.
 This is especially true since they don’t really work very well.
-Which bring me to my next point…
+Which brings me to my next point.

 So Mister Negativity, what do you propose we do about it?